ZafeerA123/Personal2/_posts/2024-01-08-CSSE-oop-game-levels2.md

         let cutStory = document.getElementById('cut-story');
         let messages = ["Hi!
-My name is Mario, and I wish...", "I wish I could be just as cool as this guy, Mr. Lopez.", "Help me get to the next level to become him!","This game was provided by csse Inc.","Stomp on Mushroom to get 3 seconds off your total time!","Turn on multiplayer from the settings tab to play with others."];
+My name is Mario, and I wish...", "I wish I could be just as cool as this guy, Mr. Lopez.", "Help me get to the next level to become him!","This game was provided by csse Inc.","Stomp on Mushroom to get 3 seconds off your total time!","Press U, I, O, and P to get different level ups!"];

-        //if let messages = ("Stomp on Mushroom to get 3 seconds off your total time!")
-        //GameEnv.messages = true;